- Legislative Context

 For audit purposes, all requests for refunds must be received in writing and signed by the customer (if possible) and 2 staff members (authoriser and approver).
 Supporting documentation must be attached with the reasons for the refund being processed.

-If customers default on their mutually agreed repayments under an instalment plan, action will be taken to recover in full the balance of the debt owing.
+If customers default on their mutually agreed repayments under a payment plan, action will be taken to recover in full the balance of the debt owing.

 The University will advise and consult with a staff member when an overpayment has been identified.
 The University will write to the staff member to inform them about the amount of the overpayment and the options available for repayment.
 As part of this, the staff member may authorise the University to deduct an amount or amounts from the staff member's salary payments.
 The timeline for repayment shall be of reasonable length, having regard to the particular circumstances, including the size of the overpayment.